Richard-wv/food-price-inflation-analysis/README.md

 Data coverage does not bias results, increasing confidence in findings.

 ### Dataset Content
+After data cleaning, the following columns were retained for analysis:
+- country: The name of the country where the food price data was recorded.
+- iso3: The three-letter ISO 3166-1 alpha-3 code representing the country.
+- components: The specific food components or categories included in the price estimation (e.g., cereals, dairy).
+- currency: The currency used for pricing in the respective country (e.g., USD, EUR).
+- number_of_food_items: The count of distinct food items considered in the price estimation.
+- data_coverage_food: The percentage of the total food market covered by the dataset in the respective country.
+- average_annualized_food_inflation: The average yearly percentage change in food prices over the available period.
+- maximum_food_drawdown: The largest observed decline in food prices during the period, expressed as a percentage.
+- average_annualized_food_volatility: The average yearly fluctuation in food prices, indicating market stability.
+- date: The specific date when the price data was recorded.
+- open: The opening price of the food item on the recorded date.
+- high: The highest price reached by the food item on the recorded date.
+- low: The lowest price recorded for the food item on the given date.
+- close: The closing price of the food item at the end of the recorded date.
+- inflation: The percentage change in the food price compared to the previous period, indicating inflation rate.
+- year: The year corresponding to the recorded data.
+- month: The month corresponding to the recorded data.
+- inflation_band: A categorical classification indicating the range of inflation rates (e.g., low, medium, high).

 ### Business Requirements
 The analysis aims to: